thomasdk/landing_KTD/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Dr. Thomas Krause is a postdoctoral researcher the Gambling Research Center at the University of Hohenheim and a visiting scholar at the Institute for Social
+Dr. Thomas Krause is a postdoctoral researcher the Gambling Research Center at the University of Hohenheim and Research Fellow at the Institute for Social
   Sciences at the University of Stuttgart .
 His core research areas include methods of empirical social research, statistical learning and modeling, LLM Applications, longitudinal analysis methods, prejudice and gambling research.